darklorddad/Swinburne-COS30082-AML-Multi-Class-Classification/report.md

 -   **Learning Rate Scheduling**: A linear or cosine scheduler with a warmup period helped stabilise training.
 -   **Early Stopping**: Training was configured to halt if the validation loss did not improve for 5 consecutive epochs.

-The training logs confirm that these mitigation strategies were effective.
+The training data confirms that these mitigation strategies were effective.
 For instance, the training for `Model-Swin-Transformer-88` was halted by the early stopping callback at epoch 25, well before the 100-epoch limit.
 This occurred because the validation loss ceased to improve, capturing the model at its point of optimal generalisation.

 This is quantitatively supported by the training data.
 For the top-performing `SwinV2-Large-89` model, the final validation loss was an excellent **0.3713**.
-For the `Swin-Transformer-88` model, the final training loss was `0.3711` while the validation loss was `0.3976`—a very small gap that indicates effective generalisation.
+For the `Swin-Transformer-88` model, the final training loss was `0.3711` while the validation loss was `0.3976`, a very small gap that indicates effective generalisation.
 Given the strong performance and good generalisation achieved with these methods, more advanced techniques such as self-supervised learning, ensemble methods, Mixup or CutMix were deemed unnecessary for this project.

 #### 2.4.
 Justification for the Best Model